T of C

 Footnotes (Shorthand references are explained on a separate page)

-3 There is a 樊妃冢 Concubine Fan's Mound near what is said to have been her grave in 荊州,九里台 Jingzhou (in northwest Jiangling county, not far from the Yangzi river in Hubei province).
-Yang Gang's Poetry Dictionary, pp. 661/2, has extracts from three poems about her.
-The first is by 張說 Zhang Yue (667 - 731; see Fan Gong), said to have been written at her grave.
+Jingling City might actually be Jingzhou, in which case these two are the same.
+Wherever the grave is, Yang Gang's Poetry Dictionary, pp. 661/2, has extracts from three poems about Fan Ji.
+The first is by 張說 Zhang Yue (667 - 731), said to have been written at her grave.
 The second is by Liu Yuxi (772 - 842).
 The third is by 馮譽驥 Feng Yuji (19th c).
-(Return)

 忠諫行兮,正不邪,